chitoku/setup-TX2-for-J120/README.md

     Enter path to JetPack binary (JetPack-L4T-X.X-linux-x64.run):

-Once you supply the path, it will then find the "Li nux_for_Tegra_tx2" directory for flashing that has been setup up JetPack.
+Once you supply the path, it will then find the "Linux_for_Tegra_tx2" directory for flashing that has been setup up JetPack.

 It will copy and patch necessary files.